rjmorris/recipes/quinoa_chili/readme.md

 1. Stir in the water, quinoa, corn, and tomato sauce.
 1. Bring to a boil, then reduce heat to low and simmer for 20 minutes.
 1. Add the beans, and simmer for another 5 minutes.

-# Options

-- Add several kale leaves, destemmed and chopped, at the same time the beans are added.
-The kale makes a nice addition, but cleaning and chopping it is a hassle, so you might be better off omitting it and providing a separate vegetable.